Skip to main content

 Description: This is the WEIGHTIEST ScienceWiz book sold, as it has lots of good-sized rock samples!
 Eruptive experiments are used to explore the active geology of planet Earth.
 Relate rocks to the history of the planet and connect the earth’s crust to real rocks through exciting eruptive experiments to foster comprehension.

-20 activities which include:
+20 activities, which include:

 • Mold and slice open a model of the earth